leverstock/Leverstock_Status/content/default/issues/2021-09-14-network-incident.md

 Update with more info to follow shortly.

+**UPDATE: 14/09/21 18:43 -** 	Our NOC team continue to work alongside our on-site engineering team, investigating a P1 issue with connectivity between our UK data centre locations.

 **UPDATE: 14/09/21 16:54 -** Engineers are still working with the Data Centres to resolve this issue.

 **UPDATE: 14/09/21 16:02 -** Engineers are already on site in both London Data Centres working to resolve this issue.